smuth4/docker-yum-repo/README.md

 # yum-repo

-Builds repo data with createrepo and servers it via python's SimpleHTTPServer.
+Builds repo data with createrepo and serves it via python's SimpleHTTPServer.
 The repo artifacts will persist.

 ## Usage